Ellywoooo/python/Two_act_1404/README.md

 ])

 # 2.1 Calculate and print the average score for each student.
+## np.mean returns the average of the array element.
+## We can specify row or column with axis parameter. axis=1 is row and 0 is column.
 ave_Student = np.mean(scores, axis=1)
 print("Student's average score: ", ave_Student)